 1) Break Mini Eggs

-- There are two ways you can break open the eggs.
-The first is to take the flat side of a knife and use it to apply pressure onto the eggs, as you see in the picture.
+- There are two ways to break open the eggs.
+The first is to take a knife's flat side and apply pressure to the eggs, as you see in the picture.

-- The second way is to put the chocolate eggs into a large Ziploc bag.
-Then use a rolling pin or rubber mallet to break the eggs open.
+- The second method is to put the chocolate eggs into a large Ziploc bag and use a rolling pin or rubber mallet to break them open.

 2) Cream the Sugar and Butter